theamiteshtripathi/IPL-Score-Prediction/README.md

 ## Team Performance Analysis 📈
 The team performance analysis includes metrics like the total runs scored by each team, total wickets taken, average runs per match, and more.
 The analysis is performed in `team_performance_analyzer.py`, and visualizations are created using Matplotlib and Seaborn.

+## Player Performance Analysis 📊
+The player performance analysis includes metrics like total runs scored by each player, total wickets taken by each player, strike rate, bowling average, and more.
+The analysis is performed in `player_performance_analyzer.py`, and visualizations are created using Matplotlib and Seaborn.

 ## Web Application 💻
 The project includes a Flask web application that allows users to enter the current match stats and get a prediction for the first innings score.
 The web application uses the trained model to make predictions.
 It is designed to be deployed on Heroku.

 ## Setup and Installation ⚙️
 To run the project locally:

-1. Clone the repository: `git clone https://github.com/<your_username>/ipl-score-prediction.git`
+1. Clone the repository: `git clone https://github.com/theamiteshtripathi/ipl-score-prediction.git`
 2. Navigate into the project directory: `cd ipl-score-prediction`
 3. Install the required packages: `pip install -r requirements.txt`
 4. Run the app: `python app.py`